How to Compile PHP Modules

 Prerequisites

-Before starting to compile PHP modules, ensure that you have completed the initialization of the build environment.
-For detailed steps on how to initialize the build environment, please refer to the documentation Secondary Compilation with ServBay.
+Before you begin compiling PHP modules, make sure you have completed the initialization of the compilation environment.
+For detailed steps on how to initialize the compilation environment, please refer to the document Using ServBay for Secondary Compilation.

 ServBay comes with multiple PHP versions.
-When using tools like phpize
+When compiling with phpize

 , php-config

-, and others for compilation, you must specify the PHP version you are using.
-Different PHP versions may have different configurations and dependencies.
-Choosing the correct version can avoid compilation errors and runtime issues.
+, and other tools, it is essential to specify the PHP version you are using.
+This is because different PHP versions may have varying configurations and dependencies, and selecting the correct version can help avoid compilation errors and runtime issues.

 .